-ADS5546 offers flexibility with several programmable features that are easily configured.
+ADS5547 offers flexibility with several programmable features that are easily configured.

-The device can be configured independently using either a parallel interface control or a serial interface programming.
+The device can be configured independently using either parallel interface control or serial interface programming.

-In addition, the device supports a third mode, where both the parallel interface and the serial control registers are used.
-In this mode, the priority between the parallel and serial interfaces is determined by a priority table ([Table 2](#)).
+In addition, the device supports a third configuration mode, where both the parallel interface and the serial control registers are used.
+In this mode, the priority between the parallel and serial interfaces is determined by a priority table (Table 2).
 If this additional level of flexibility is not required, the user can select either the serial interface programming or the parallel interface control.